8 Tips and Tricks for Healthier and Stronger Nails

 If you notice problems with your nails, you should talk to a dermatologist or podiatrist (for your toenails).
 In addition to your doctor’s advice, the following tips can help you properly care for them:

 Wear gloves when you wash the dishes

-You should wear gloves while doing any chore around the house.
-Soaps, cleaners and other cleaning products negatively impact the health of your nails as the chemicals weaken them and make them more prone to breakage.
-If possible, try to wash the dishes only once a day and try to keep your hands out of the water as much as possible.
+You should wear gloves while doing any chores around the house.
+Soaps, cleaners and other cleaning products affect your hands, especially if you have sensitive skin.
+Try to keep your hands out of the dishwater as much as possible, and avoid chemical products.

-We already know that long nails are beautiful, but, unfortunately, you can’t always get them to stay the same length.
+Some people like the way long nails look, but it can be hard to get them to the same length.
 It’s better to keep them flush with the finger or just slightly longer.
 This way they’ll be harder to break, plus it’s in style!

 Don’t keep them painted